SaharAlmahfouzNasser/Droplet-Detection/README.md

 # Droplet-Detection
-The full details of this project are available in
+The full details of this project are available in the file "DropletDetection_Report.pdf"